Skip to Content

 Chalk painted mason jars

-Paint a Mason Jar
+Mason Jar Painting Tips

 In this post I’m first going to show you what you need, then explain the process.
 Then I will answer FAQs about painting mason jars.
 Finally, at the bottom of the post, is a printable tutorial card if you’re interested.